Shuayb1/NASA-Asteroids-close-to-Earth-Using-API/README.md

 The projectct is build using Python; web framework is flask, and DB is Pymongo(MongoDB for python).
 Trello board for the project - https://trello.com/b/uHy25mRb/nasa-asteroids-close-to-earth-using-api Wireframe - https://wireframe.cc/pro/edit/194632

+Running the Hello World App

+a.
+Clone the project repo to your computer

+b.
+Using command line, cd into the directory where the project is cloned to

+c.
+In your command line type python hello.py to run the app

+d.
+Open your browser and type the address that is displayed(http://127.0.0.1:5000/)

+e.
+The word "Hello, World!" will be display